microsoft/azure-boards-split/details.md

 This project uses [GitHub Issues](https://github.com/microsoft/azure-boards-split/issues) to track bugs and feature requests.
 Please search the existing issues before filing new issues to avoid duplicates.
 For new issues, file your bug or feature request as a new Issue.

 ## Microsoft Support Policy
-Support for this project is limited to the resources listed above.
+Support for this project is limited to the resources listed above..